jmillerv/go-dj/README.md

 ## Supported Content

 ### Local Files
-Local files are support and the config assumes that they are located in the same directory as the deamon.
+Local files are supported and the config assumes that they are located in the same directory as the deamon.

 ### Local Folder
 Folders are also supported and make the same directory assumptions as local files.